Reactive oxygen species: Superoxide dismutase

-Singlet oxygen is highly reactive, especially with organic compounds that contain double bonds.
-The resulting damage caused by singlet oxygen reduces the photosynthetic efficiency of chloroplasts.
-In plants exposed to excess light, the increased production of singlet oxygen can result in cell death.
-Various substances such as carotenoids, tocopherols and plastoquinones contained in chloroplasts quench singlet oxygen and protect against its toxic effects.
-In addition to direct toxicity, singlet oxygen acts a signaling molecule.
-Oxidized products of β-carotene arising from the presence of singlet oxygen act as second messengers that can either protect against singlet oxygen induced toxicity or initiate programmed cell death.
-Levels of jasmonate play a key role in the decision between cell acclimation or cell death in response to elevated levels of this reactive oxygen species.

 Damaging effects

 Effects of ROS on cell metabolism are well documented in a variety of species.
-These include not only roles in apoptosis (programmed cell death) but also positive effects such as the induction of host defencegenes and mobilization of ion transporters.
+These include not only roles in apoptosis (programmed cell death) but also positive effects such as the induction of host defence genes and mobilization of ion transporters.
 This implicates them in control of cellular function.
 In particular, platelets involved in wound repair and blood homeostasis release ROS to recruit additional platelets to sites of injury.
 These also provide a link to the adaptive immune system via the recruitment of leukocytes.

 Reactive oxygen species are implicated in cellular activity to a variety of inflammatory responses including cardiovascular disease.
 They may also be involved in hearing impairment via cochlear damage induced by elevated sound levels, in ototoxicity of drugs such as cisplatin, and in congenital deafness in both animals and humans.
 ROS are also implicated in mediation of apoptosis or programmed cell death and ischaemic injury.
 Specific examples include stroke and heart attack.